Voice of America journalists demand resignation of news agency’s top leadership

 Addressing Reilly and Robbins, the employees wrote, “As journalists, our job is to pursue the truth, to ask questions even when it is uncomfortable or difficult.”

-It added, “Ms. Robbins’ actions [in reassigning Widakuswara] send a dangerous message to every VOA journalist: Ask questions critical of this administration and be punished.”
+It added that “Ms. Robbins’ actions [in reassigning Widakuswara] send a dangerous message to every VOA journalist: Ask questions critical of this administration and be punished.”

+Separately, Widakuswara’s attorney wrote to Pack on Wednesday demanding she be restored to the White House beat.
+Her reassignment violated her First Amendment and due process rights, argued attorney Theodore Boutrous Jr., who also represented journalists Jim Acosta and Brian Karem when the Trump administration sought to bar them from covering the White House.